 My philosophy of teaching comes from a wide variety of experience.
 I have enjoyed teaching positions at community colleges, universities, and flight schools.
-Though my experience is broad, I have developed a firm grasp my own philosophy of education.
+Though my experience is broad, I have developed a firm grasp of my own philosophy of education.
 Education is a wonderful discipline because we as educators are always striving to learn the next great educational technique and pedagogy.
 However, one aspect of education that I bring to the forefront is the student themselves.
 Without an understanding of the physical, emotional, and psycho-social aspects of learning, an educator may not find themselves effective.
 As students advance through different levels of education, it is paramount that I am able to encourage students to think not only of themselves, but to think of all of humanity while they go through their studies.
-As Aristotle has said, ‘It is the mark of an educated mind to consider all possibilities without accepting them as true.’
-I can only hope that I allow my students to further develop their educated minds.
+As Aristotle says in his Nicomachean Ethics, ‘It is the mark of an educated mind to consider all possibilities without accepting them as true.’
+I can only hope that I allow my students to further develop their educated minds through consideration of all possible viewpoints.
 It is also my hope to implement an environment that encourages students to be critical thinkers of the world, and to encourage critical thinking in their own families and environments years after they have had a class of mine.

 “It is the mark of an educated mind to consider all possibilities without accepting them as true.”